 Then he ends his opening paragraph with an exclamation mark, which is something I might expect to see in an essay written by a high school freshman but not a piece in Salon.

-Pareene spends the next three paragraphs, which amounts to 36% of the total words in the piece, attacking Borowitz for his sitcom work in the 1980s and 1990s.
+Pareene spends the next three paragraphs, which account for 36% of the total words in the piece, criticizing Borowitz for his sitcom work in the 1980s and 1990s.
 Why he thinks that Borowitz’s work on The Facts of Life or The Fresh Prince of Bel Air has any bearing on whether or not he is funny twenty and thirty years later is beyond me, but he seems quite angry about the amount of work that Borowitz did in the past and fixates upon it for quite some time.
-He’s also generous enough to mention that Borowitz was the editor of the Harvard Lampoon, but he only includes this fact parenthetically, as if it is fairly irrelevant in comparison to Borowitz’s shameful work with Will Smith and requires the sequestration of parenthesis lest it be viewed as an important part of Borowitz’s comedic career.
+He’s also generous enough to mention that Borowitz was the editor of the Harvard Lampoon.
+Still, he only includes this fact parenthetically, as if it is fairly irrelevant in comparison to Borowitz’s shameful work with Will Smith and requires the sequestration of parentheses lest it be viewed as an essential part of Borowitz’s comedic career.

 In this same paragraph, Pareene attacks a Borowitz joke from 2o08.